Skip to content

 Heavyweight Champions: Their robust design can support higher weight capacities, making them an excellent choice for shops specializing in larger vehicles.

-Disadvantages of Symmetric Lifts
+Cons of Symmetric Lifts

 Limited Door Access: Because the vehicle sits centered between the posts, opening car doors can sometimes feel like squeezing through a tight spot.